adonisjs/legacy-docs/3.0/security.md

 Key | Value | Description
 ------|-------|----------
-enable | Boolean | A boolean to turn on/off CSRF for entire application. methods | Array | HTTP verbs to be protected by CSRF.
-Consider adding all verbs which allows the end user to add or modify data. filterUris | Array | A list of URLs/Routes to ignore.
+enable | Boolean | A boolean to turn on/off CSRF for the entire application. methods | Array | HTTP verbs to be protected by CSRF.
+Consider adding all verbs which allow the end user to add or modify data. filterUris | Array | A list of URLs/Routes to ignore.
 You can pass actual routes definition or a regular expression to match.

 While validating the requests, middleware will look at the following areas to read the CSRF token.